Stock Trading using Actor-Critic RL

 The environment of financial trading consists of a state (prices and indicators), an action (opening/closing a position), and a reward (the profit).
 Therefore, it is easy to define the trading problem as a Markov decision process and use reinforcement learning algorithms to solve it.
 Actor-critic reinforcement learning algorithms allow us to manage a portfolio and adjust its positions directly.

-In this project, we implement three actor-critic deep reinforcement learning algorithms called A2C, DDPG, and PPO and use them for managing a portfolio.
-We compare the results with performances of two benchmarks, the buy & hold strategy and a random algorithm.
+In this project, we implemented three actor-critic deep reinforcement learning algorithms called A2C, DDPG, and PPO and used them for managing a portfolio consisting of the stocks in the Dow Jones Industrial Average.
+We compared the results with performances of two benchmarks, the buy & hold strategy and a random algorithm.

 The RL algorithms are shown to outperform both benchmarks in terms of annual return, Sharpe ratio, and maximum drawdown.
-To ensure that the results are not random, we repeat the experiment 50 times and calculate the p-values of the differences between the means of the results of each RL algorithm and the random algorithm.
+To ensure the consistency of the results, we repeated the experiment 50 times and calculated the p-values of the differences between the means of the results of each RL algorithm and the random algorithm.

-A2C performance (the first row is converged and the second row is not converged):
+A2C performance (The first row is an example of convergence, and the second row is not):

-DDPG performance (the first row is converged and the second row is not converged):
+DDPG performance (The first row is an example of convergence, and the second row is not):

-PPO performance (the first row is converged and the second row is not converged):
+PPO performance (The first row is an example of convergence, and the second row is not):

 The algorithms were tested 50 times.
 The table below shows the mean and standard deviation of the performances in terms of annual return, Sharpe ratio, and maximum drawdown:

-The p-values of the differences between the means of the results of each RL algorithm and the random algorithm was also calculated:
+The p-values of the differences between the means of the results of each RL algorithm and the random algorithm were also calculated: